mjhwest/README-generator/README.md

     - [License](#License)

     ## Description
-    g
+    create readme that runs in command line

     ## Installation
-    h
+    node js

     ## Usage
-    jh
+    follow prompts

     ## Contributions
-    b
+    no

     ## Test
-    f
+    no

     ## Questions
-    If you have any questions please contact me either (https://github.com/f) or via email at d
+    If you have any questions please contact me either (https://github.com/mjhwest) or via email at mjhwest89@gmail.com

     ## License
-    This application is covered under Apache License 2.0
+    This application is covered under undefined

     Have a great day!